 This fourth edition offers expanded coverage, several new features and an extensive update to all sections:

-- Introductory Essay: “The Religious Right in America”
+- Introductory Essay: “The Emergence and Development of the Religious Right in America”

 Comprehensive in its scope, this work offers easy-to-read, pertinent information for those seeking to understand the religious right and its evolving role in American society.
-A must for libraries of all sizes, university religion departments, activists, high schools and for those interested in this fascinating and timely subject.
+This new edition is a must for libraries of all sizes, university religion departments, activists, high schools and for those interested in this fascinating and timely subject.